PeterWaher/IoTGateway/Waher.IoTGateway/Root/Markdown.md

 This would result in the following link: [Block constructs](#blockConstructs)

-**Note also:** You can easily add a [Table of Contents](#tableOfContents) constract to the document.
+**Note also**: You can easily add a [Table of Contents](#tableOfContents) constract to the document.
 It will automatically generate a table of contents in the output that will link to all headers available in the document using the automatically generated ids.

 ### Block quotes